Those good Omega-3 fatty acids found in salmon? Check.

 What if my son concocts another divine Sharlotka?
 Isn’t life too short to set aside our moments of splurging on culinary comforts?

-Personally, I’m delighted to be the recipient of a growing body of nutritional knowledge, food chain sources, and ongoing research into healthy eating.
+Personally, I believe that leading a purposeful life is key to keeping me “young” — or youngish.
+But I’m absolutely convinced that what we eat is an enormous determinant of our physical and emotional well-being.
+So, I’m delighted to be the recipient of a growing body of nutritional knowledge, food chain sources, and ongoing research into healthy eating.
 But this flow of information is both helpful and a distraction, leaving me to pluck from among the nuggets that work for me (and my family), and relying on common sense.

 Enjoying What We Eat: Healthy Food, Comfort Food